-Figure 4.1 Total Employment 1985-2008 - Town of Sturbridge
+Figure 4.1 Total Employment 1985-2008 Town of Sturbridge

-Table 4.1 presents a comparison of total employment change for Sturbridge and its neighboring communities between 2001-2008.
+Table 4.1 presents a comparison of total employment change for jobs within Sturbridge and its neighboring communities between 2001-2008.
 As illustrated, most of the region experienced either a net loss or only a modest gain in employment during this time period.
-The exception to this trend was Charlton which added over 900 jobs.
-Approximately one-third of Charlton's growth (300+ jobs) was in machinery manufacturing followed by 100+ additional jobs in food service related jobs (restaurants), based on data from the State Labor Department.

-Table 4.1 Total Covered Employment 2001 - 2008 Sturbridge and Neighboring Communities
+Table 4.1 Total Covered Employment 2001-2008 Sturbridge and Neighboring Communities